 Additionally, the park is home to several historical tree clusters.
 These clusters are steeped in the culture and are synonymous with New York itself.
 One of the most notable tree clusters at the park is a group of 4 American Elms.
 In addition, the park is also home to a grove of American Elm trees.

-The American Elms found at the Central Park are the largest surviving group of this variety in the wider geographical area.
+The American Elms found in Central Park are the largest surviving group of this variety in the wider geographical area.
 Other notable tree clusters found at the park include Yoshino Cherry trees situated near the Jacqueline Kennedy Onassis Reservoir and a historic Black Tupelo tree.

 Somewhere between 1890-1891, Eugene Schieffelin released his findings of more than 100 Starlings across the length and breadth of Central Park.
 Some of the more famous birds include a male red-tailed hawk called Pale Male.

 Aside from birds, Central Park is home to about ten different species of mammals.
-These include bats, racoon’s, Eastern Grey squirrels and opossums.
+These include bats, raccoons, Eastern Grey squirrels, and opossums.
 While chipmunks are not a common sight, they, too, inhabit the park’s boundaries.

 Nearly 223 invertebrate species also reside inside Central Park.
 One such species is Nannarrup hoffmani, a centipede species discovered in 2002.
 It is the smallest centipede ever to be discovered anywhere in the world.

-1. Columbus Circle – A circular plaza at the southwestern corner of the park.
-Built in the 1860s, its largest feature is the column of Christopher Columbus standing in the center.
+A circular plaza at the southwestern corner of the park.
+Built-in the 1860s, its largest feature is the column of Christopher Columbus standing in the center.
 The column was erected in 1892.

-4. Frederick Douglass Circle – A circular plaza in the northwestern corner, it contains the memorial of Frederick Douglass and dedicated in 2010.
+A circular plaza in the northwestern corner, it contains the memorial of Frederick Douglass and was dedicated in 2010.